set your mom goals and remember Them!

 What Does mom brain have to do with goals?

 I am a mom devoted to my family, but with all of this busyness that goes on with the 6 of us, I tend to forget things, myself included.
 While I have hopes and dreams for my family, I have them for myself as well.
 I can’t accomplish anything if I’m always forgetting what I’m aiming for and have no clear goals to do it.

-I’d find notes that I had scribbled down months ago in some notebook or planner.
+I’d often find notes that I had scribbled down months ago in some notebook or planner.
 The likelihood of me going back to that exact spot in some random notebook was slim.
-I can’t work on a goal if I can’t find it, or forgot that I wrote it down.
+I can’t work on a goal if I can’t find it or forget that I have written it down.
 I would come up with goals or new routines to add to my day, but then it would be out of sight and out of mind.
 If I remembered it, it would probably take me forever to find it and I hate wasting time looking for things that I could’ve made a better system for.
 This made me feel like I was getting nowhere with my goals.
 So, I thought it was time I set myself up for success.

 You don’t have to be in business or fitness to set a goal

-Same with habits.
+The same with habits.
 This past school year, I added a few calming habits to my morning routine.
 I wanted time for myself and to feel less frazzled going into my day.
-As a family, we started morning pages, where we sit down and write whatever comes to mind for about 20 to 30 minutes.
-The kids spend a lot of time writing Christmas lists and birthday lists no matter what time of year it is, but hey, it gets them writing and thinking.
+As a family, we started morning pages, where we sat down and wrote whatever came to mind for about 20 to 30 minutes.
+The kids spend a lot of time writing Christmas and birthday lists no matter what time of year, but hey, it gets them writing and thinking.